 Newborn screening

 There are 2 methods of following up on an elevated IRT level.
-In one method, a second IRT is done, which, if also elevated, is followed by a sweat test.
-In the other, more commonly used method, an elevated IRT level is followed by CFTR mutation testing, and, if 1 or 2 variants are identified, then a sweat test is done.
-For diagnosis, both methods have 90 to 95% sensitivity.
+In one method, a second IRT is done, which, if also elevated, is followed by a DNA testing for the CFTR mutation (also called the IRT-IRT-DNA method), followed by a sweat chloride test (2).
+In the other, more commonly used method, one elevated IRT level is followed directly by DNA CFTR mutation testing, and, if 1 or 2 variants are identified, then a sweat chloride test is done (also called the IRT-DNA method).
+The IRT-IRT-DNA method has greater sensitivity than the IRT-DNA method (5).

-The results are valid after 48 hours of life, but an adequate sweat sample (> 75 mg on filter paper or > 15 mcL in microbore tubing) may be difficult to obtain before 2 weeks of age.
+The test should not be performed before 48 hours of life and is ideally done between 2 and 4 weeks of age.
+An adequate sweat sample (> 75 mg on filter paper or > 15 mcL in microbore tubing) is difficult to obtain before 2 weeks of age.
 False-negative results are rare but may occur in the presence of edema and hypoproteinemia or an inadequate quantity of sweat.
 False-positive results are usually due to technical error.
 Transient elevation of sweat chloride concentration can result from psychosocial deprivation (eg, child abuse, neglect) and can occur in patients with anorexia nervosa.
-A positive sweat test result should be confirmed by a second sweat test or by identification of 2 CF-causing variants.
+A positive sweat test result should be confirmed by a second sweat test or by identification of 2 CF-causing gene mutations.

 Intermediate sweat test results

 A small subset of patients have a mild or partial CF phenotype and sweat chloride values that are persistently in the intermediate or even normal range.
 In addition, there are patients who have single-organ manifestations such as chronic or recurrent pancreatitis, isolated bronchiectasis, or congenital bilateral absence of the vas deferens along with findings suggestive of abnormal CFTR function.
-They do not meet criteria for a CF diagnosis and are classified as having a CFTR-related disorder.
-In some of these patients, the diagnosis of CF can be confirmed by the identification of 2 CF-causing variants, 1 on each chromosome.
-If 2 CF-causing variants are not identified, ancillary evaluations such as pancreatic function testing and pancreatic imaging, high-resolution chest CT, sinus CT, pulmonary function testing, urogenital evaluation in males, and bronchoalveolar lavage including assessment of microbial flora may be useful.
+Such patients do not meet criteria for a CF diagnosis and are classified as having a CFTR-related disorder.
+In some, the diagnosis of CF can be confirmed by the identification of 2 CF-causing gene mutations (variants), 1 on each chromosome.
+If 2 CF-causing variants are not identified, ancillary evaluations such as pancreatic function testing and pancreatic imaging, high-resolution chest CT, sinus CT, pulmonary function testing, urogenital evaluation in males, and bronchoalveolar lavage including assessment of microbial flora may be useful to complement the diagnosis.

 Additional potentially helpful diagnostic tests include expanded CFTR genetic analysis and measurement of nasal transepithelial potential difference (based on the observation of increased sodium reabsorption across epithelium that is relatively impermeable to chloride in patients with CF) and measurement of intestinal currents.